Being in the restaurant business can be very rewarding but can also be somewhat stressful.

 From choosing the right premises for your restaurant business to sourcing great products at the right price, there are lots of things you need to consider.
-If you are thinking of opening a restaurant business, here are nine things that could help make it a big success.
+If you are thinking of opening a restaurant business, here are some tips that could help make it a big success.

 Many people borrow money from family and friends or remortgage their homes to pursue their dream.
 Others prefer to go down the route of a business loan and borrow the funds from a bank.
 Whatever you decide to do, it is a good idea to put together a business plan.